PERMACULTURE AND COMMUNITY FOR SUSTAINABLE LIVING

 8) With all of the logistics that goes into correspondence, directions, pick-up, orientation and so forth, we ask for a TWO WEEK MINIMUM commitment on volunteer stays.
 Unless we make other arrangements before or during your visit, please honor our minimum stay agreement.

 9) WORK.
 Weeding, digging, raking, hammering, and loading materials, etc is physical work.
 If you're not in pretty good shape or haven't recently been doing this kind of work, it could be challenging.
 Be realistic.
 If you have bad knees, back or feet, please reconsider.
 Our volunteers commit to a minimum of 25 hours per week and we strive for 30 hours regularly.
-We teach you what we know, take care of room and board, and offer a unique experience in exchange for your volunteer work.
+We teach you what we know, take care of room and board (plus, after tow weeks, most of our woofer receive $40 per week for personal food items), and offer a unique experience in exchange for your volunteer work.

 10) WEATHER.
 Especially if your visit is between December and April (the rest of the year is easy, warm and dry) you should be apprised that this is subtropical rainforest.
 Temperature lows are in the 30's and it can rain for eight days straight in winter months.
 We average about 100 inches of rain per year.
 In order to be prepared for winter months you should be emotionally OK with cold wet days and own suitable rain gear.